ishspsy/MKerW-A/README.md

-# MKerW-A: Integrating multidimensional data for clustering analysis
+# MKerW-A: Integrating multidimensional data for clustering analysis with applications to cancer patient data